vippsas/vipps-solutions/invoice-through-epayments/payment-sent-as-link.md

 # Payment request as a link

-Even if you don't know your customer's phone number, you can start a payment request by sending them a link to your own landing page.
-This, in turn, can trigger a payment request through Vipps MobilePay API.
+If you don't know your customer's phone number, you can start by sending them a link to your own landing page.
+There, you can trigger a payment request through Vipps, which will request their phone number automatically.

 The flow for the customer will look like this: